binaryage/totalspaces-web/elcapitan.md

 TotalSpaces2 works by changing the way the Dock program handles spaces.
 OSX does not provide any other way to control spaces, this is the only way the functionality of TotalSpaces2 can be achieved.

 In order to change some features inside Dock, we use a technique called _code injection_.
 This means we add some additional code to the Dock program whilst it is running to do what we need.
-This is safe - in fact we do not change any part of OSX on the disk.
+This is relatively safe - in fact we do not change any part of OSX on the disk.
 You only have to quit TotalSpaces2, and the Dock program will restart and everything will be as if TotalSpaces2 was never running.

 However, in El Capitan the OSX developers added a feature that disallows this kind of modification _even if you have administrator access_.
 It can also disallow other kinds of modifications (such as replacing parts of the system on disk).